 Wat Suthat has been attracting people for many years because of the Giant Swing and the attractive interior.
-Near the Great palace, it is the must-visit attraction.
+Near the Grand Palace, it is the must-visit attraction.
 The cloistered courtyard of Wat Suthat is surrounded by the main chapel which has 156 images of Buddha posted on the outer walls, and there are 4 different gates for entrance.
 The gates of Wat Suthat have been carved with hand and have beautiful details.

 There are 24 incarnations of Buddha which have been posted on the walls of the Wat Suthat.
 Western painting techniques have been used to make Wat Suthat look unique and attractive.
 The outer walls have been lined with Chinese stone sculptured with the eight-tier hexagonal pagodas which people believe that were shipped as ballast.

 The biggest attraction of Wat Suthat is the great swing which is 21.15 meters high and lies between the Bangkok city hall and Wat Suthat.
 There are two red pillars of the Giant Swing which are attached to the cross bars.
 The swing was constructed in 1784, and after that, it has undergone various renovations and was newly constructed in 2004 with the golden teak.
 The reconstruction of the swing was a tough task, and a team of Civil engineers and experts worked on the swing to maintain its beauty.
 From hand carvings to paint undercoating, everything was professionally managed.